 Longmeadow is a medium-sized town located in the state of Massachusetts.
 With a population of 15,725 people and three constituent neighborhoods, Longmeadow is the 129th largest community in Massachusetts.

 Housing costs in Longmeadow are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Longmeadow is a decidedly white-collar town, with fully 89.88% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Longmeadow is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Longmeadow who work in management occupations (16.86%), healthcare (10.90%), and sales jobs (10.16%).

 Also of interest is that Longmeadow has more people living here who work in computers and math than 95% of the places in the US.

+Longmeadow is a somewhat ethnically-diverse town.
 The people who call Longmeadow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longmeadow residents report their race to be White, followed by Asian.
-Important ancestries of people in Longmeadow include Italian, English, German, and Polish.
+Important ancestries of people in Longmeadow include Irish, Italian, Polish, English, and German.

 The most common language spoken in Longmeadow is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Urdu.